 Recovery runs are not the time to worry about pace.
 Just run what’s comfortable.
 Actually, run slower than that.
 As you get better at running, you’ll be able to run faster during your recovery runs.
 For example, when I got back into running about a year ago, my recovery runs were around a 10-11 minute mile pace, but now an 8-minute mile pace is very comfortable for me.

-Electric stimulation (EMS or e-stim) uses a small electric device to stimulate and contract your muscles.
+Electric stimulation (EMS or e-stim) – and similar to a TENS device – uses a small electric device to stimulate and contract your muscles.
 This is beneficial for recovery because it is a repetitive exercise that increases circulation and strengthens weakened or unused muscles.

-Research shows that EMS is just as helpful as a massage for recovery.
+Research shows that EMS and TENS are just as helpful as a massage for recovery.
 And it is definitely more effective than doing nothing.
 If you’re looking to vary your recovery routine, EMS might be a great way.

 I always ice my feet after I run, no matter how short or how long it’s been.
 One time in the past year, I didn’t ice my feet after a couple short runs a few days in a row and I had to take a few days off from running because my right foot started to hurt.